Engi-Mary/wine-quality-analysis/README.md

 - Experiment with gradient boosting models
 - Add a lightweight API prototype (future learning goal)

 ## 👩‍💻 About Me
+I'm Maryam.
+I studied my bachelor in computer engineering with software specialization and my masters in computer science with AI and data science specialization.
+I'd like to work on practical topics and use my know-how and skills in data science and storytelling to fill the gap between science and society.
+## 👩‍💻 About Mes

 I’m Maryam, a mid-level data scientist with a background in AI & computer science.
-My goal is to bridge the gap between data science and public understanding through clear, engaging storytelling.